Simple Living With Nature

 It includes infusion recipes in seven different categories:

-The recipes I’ve created for Healing Herbal Infusions are simple and straightforward.
+The recipes I’ve created for Healing Herbal Infusions are simple.
 They are easy enough for a beginner to understand and carry out, yet accessible to herbalists of every level.

 Take control of your health naturally with this guide to natural herbal medicine!